apache/incubator-kie-kogito-runtimes/README.md

         * WARNING: jbpm/pom.xml sometimes has properties defined that override the ${jbpm.version}.
 Check this is not the case.

-                $ grep -r '5.4.0-SNAPSHOT' **/pom.xml or for i in $(find . -name "pom.xml"); do grep '5.4.0-SNAPSHOT' $i; done
+                $ grep -r '6.1.0-SNAPSHOT' **/pom.xml or for i in $(find . -name "pom.xml"); do grep '6.1.0-SNAPSHOT' $i; done

-        * WARNING: script update-version-all.sh did not update all versions in all modules for 5.5.0.Final.
+        * WARNING: script update-version-all.sh did not update all versions in all modules for 6.2.0.Final.
 Check all have been updated with the following and re-run if required.

-                $ grep -r '5.4.0-SNAPSHOT' **/pom.xml or for i in $(find . -name "pom.xml"); do grep '5.4.0-SNAPSHOT' $i; done
+                $ grep -r '6.1.0-SNAPSHOT' **/pom.xml or for i in $(find . -name "pom.xml"); do grep '6.1.0-SNAPSHOT' $i; done

+        * Note: in either case it is important to search for -SNAPSHOT, as there are various hidden -SNAPSHOT dependencies in some pom.xml files and they should be prevented for releases

         * Commit those changes (so you can tag them properly):